argonautproject/cgm/input/pagecontent/index.md

 **Technical Details**

 * CGM Submitters SHOULD respect the Receivers' submission preferences
-* CGM Receivers MAY
+* CGM Receivers MAY reject
-  * reject an entire submission Bundle if the frequency of submissions is too high
+  * An entire submission Bundle if the frequency of submissions is too high
-  * reject a subset of any submission Bundle (as documented above)
+  * Any subset of a submission Bundle (as documented above)